PavithraGamage/youtube_downloader/README.md

 ## Installation

-1. Download the Output folder in the root directory.
-2. Disable the virus protectors.
+1. Disable the virus protectors.
+2. Download the YouTube Downloader v1.0.zip file.
+3. Extract the zip and navigate to the YouTube Downloader v1.0 folder.
-3. Simply run the youtube_downloder.exe.
+4. Simply run the youtube_downloder.exe.